lzhang18/JTSC/README.md

 f: file name for storing matrix profile

 run_mp: 1 if we need to rerun matrix profile;
         0 if we stored matrix profile before.
+In that case, we need to place a pre-computed mp in the same folder.

 SubseqLength: subsequence length of time series chain.
 Default value is set as 45.

 To run the demo in Matlab:
 >> Demo_JTSC

-If you find our work helpful, please cite the following:
+If you find the work or the data helpful, please cite the following:

 ```bash
 @inproceedings{zhang2022joint,